-NRSDK is XREAL’s platform for developing mixed reality experiences.
-Using a simple development process and a high-level API, NRSDK provides a set of powerful MR features and enables your XREAL glasses to understand the real world.
+XREAL uses NRSDK to develop mixed reality experiences.
+Using a simple development process and a high-level API, NRSDK offers a set of powerful MR features and enables your XREAL glasses to understand the real world.

 NRSDK supports the development environment of Unity 2019.4.X and above.

-- Spatial Computing include motion tracking, plane tracking, image tracking, hand tracking, allowing the glasses to track their real-time position relative to the world and understand the environment around them.
+Spatial Computing includes motion tracking, plane detection, image anchoring, and hand tracking, allowing the glasses to track their real-time position and orientation relative to the world and to understand the environment around them.

-- Optimized Rendering is automatically applied to the applications and runs in the backend to minimize latency and reduce judder, enhancing the overall user experience.
+Optimized Rendering is automatically applied to the applications and runs in the bacground to minimize latency and reduce judder, enhancing the overall user experience.

-- Multi-modal Interactions provide intuitive choices of interaction for different use cases.
+Multi-modal Interactions provide intuitive choices of interactions for various use cases.

-- Plane Detection enables Xreal glasses to detect flat surfaces (both horizontal and vertical) in the environment, such as a table or a wall (in NRSDK 1.0.0 beta, only horizontal plane detection is available).
+Plane Detection enables Xreal glasses to detect flat surfaces (both horizontal and vertical) in the environment, such as a table or a wall.
 The transformation of the plane is continuously updated.
 When the glasses move around, the plane can be extended, and multiple planes can merge into one when they overlap.

-- Image Tracking allows apps to recognize physical images and build augmented reality experiences around them.
-By adding multiple reference images to the image database, more than one pre-trained image can be detected in a session.
+Image Tracking allows apps to recognize images and build augmented reality experiences around them.
+By adding additional images to the database, multiple images can be detected in a session, including the customized ones.

-- Depth Mesh utilizes advanced visual algorithms and RGB cameras to generate a 3D representation of the environment.
-By analyzing the visual data, it calculates the depth and geometry of objects, forming a detailed mesh of the surroundings.
-This mesh enhances the accuracy of object placement and interaction in augmented reality, providing a more immersive experience.
+Depth Mesh utilizes advanced visual algorithms and tracking cameras to generate a 3D representation of the environment.
+By analyzing the visual data, it calculates the depth and geometry of objects, constructing continuous mesh matching a diverse array of surfaces of the environment.
+Depth mesh enhances the level of interactions between virtual objects and the real world, providing a significant boost to real-time occlusion rendering and collision detection between virtual and physical contents.
 As the glasses move, the mesh is dynamically updated, reflecting changes in the environment and offering real-time spatial awareness for applications.

-- Spatial Anchor provides the ability to create anchors that can be shared across different sessions and devices.
-These anchors are used to accurately place and maintain virtual objects in the physical environment, even as the user moves around or leaves and returns to the application.
+Spatial Anchor provides the ability to create anchors that can be shared across different sessions and devices.
+These anchors are used to accurately place and maintain virtual objects at physical locations, even if the user relaunches the application.

-Warping Instead of polling tracking data at the very beginning of each frame to render the image, NRSDK uses the last predicted position of the XREAL glasses to warp the rendered image, reproject, and send to display before every VSync.
+Warping: Instead of polling tracking data at the very beginning of each frame to render the image, NRSDK uses dynamically predicted poses of the glasses to warp the rendered image, reprojecting the warping frames to the displaybefore every VSync.

-- XRAEL Phone Controller (3DoF): An Android mobile phone can serve as a 3DoF controller when connected to XREAL glasses.
-The touchscreen supports gestures and all interactions mirror interactions on the XREAL controller.
+XREAL Phone Controller (3DoF): An Android mobile phone can serve as a 3DoF controller for NRSDK applications.
+The phone screen supports gestures and various other touchscreen actions to provide interaction options.